Neil-Aframe/ffmpeg_timing_examples/README.md

 The file ffmpeg-20161109-161805.log is from the above git-2016-11-08-1bbb18f version.

-I have also confirmed similar faults in earlier versions 2.7.2 and 2.1.3
+I have also confirmed a very similar fault, perhaps the same issue, in earlier versions 2.7.2 and 2.1.3

 ## ffmbc version